 LEXINGTON, Va. – Possibly besides tuition costs, the one issue that is often on the forefront for college students and their parents is campus safety.

-Tragedies at the University of Virginia and the University of Idaho in 2022, where seven students were killed in separate attacks, only heightened the need for campuses to make students feel safe.
+Tragedies at Michigan State University on Monday, and at the University of Virginia and the University of Idaho in 2022, only heightened the need for campuses to make students feel safe.

 One example of a campus investing in safety is Virginia Military Institute, which is about to undergo a $13 million security upgrade.

 That’s just one of the many ways they stand out when it comes to protecting cadets and staff, compared to college campuses.
 It could be a target at any time due to constant VIP visitors, including U.S. presidents, vice presidents and high-ranking military officials.